 - Israel (IL): Israel Time (follows local summer time)

 Functions that require interactions between different data center locations (such as How to Copy a Client Image between Locations in the Same Geographic Region) are available only between locations in the same Geographic Region.
-The one exception to this rule is the availability of the private, WAN accelerated network the interconnects different locations - it's available across all locations in all Geographic Regions.
 For more details, see the Additional Notes about Geographic Regions section below.

 Accessing Different Geographic Regions in the Updated UI